openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

     + \frac{1}{2}\|\vect{\theta}-\vect{\mu} \|^2_B

 for any :math:`\vect{\theta}\in\Rset^{d_h}`.
-The goal of the non linear gaussian calibration is to find the value of :math:`\vect{\theta}` which minimizes the cost function :math:`C`.
+The goal of non-linear Gaussian calibration is to find the value of :math:`\vect{\theta}` which minimizes the cost function :math:`C`.
 In general, this involves using a nonlinear unconstrained optimization solver.
 Let :math:`J \in \Rset^{n \times d_h}` be the Jacobian matrix made of the